Martin Ødegaard

 Playing Style & 2026 World Cup Outlook

 Martin Ødegaard enters the 2026 World Cup at a pivotal moment.
-At 27, the Arsenal midfielder brings 60 international caps and 20 goals for Norway to the tournament, along with 5 previous World Cup goals that underscore his big-stage pedigree.
+At 27, the Arsenal midfielder brings top-level experience, established international recognition, and the kind of tournament-stage profile that naturally draws attention to Norway's campaign.

 As a midfielder, Martin Ødegaard operates as the engine room connecting defense to attack.
 His ability to dictate tempo — knowing when to slow the game down and when to inject pace — is what separates good midfielders from great ones.
 His passing range allows Norway to switch play quickly and exploit defensive gaps, while his defensive positioning and tactical awareness provide crucial cover for the back line.
 In the high-intensity environment of a World Cup, where midfield battles often determine outcomes, Martin Ødegaard's composure under pressure and decision-making in transition moments will be critical to Norway's chances of advancing deep into the tournament.